myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-in-asp-dot-net-core.0.md

 #### Host header

-The tenant will be inferred based on the host header sent by the browser, this is create if all your tenants have different domains e.g. `https://host1.example.com`, `https://host2.example.com` or `https://host3.com` if you are supporting custom domains.
+The tenant will be inferred based on the host header sent by the browser, this is perfect if all your tenants have different domains e.g. `https://host1.example.com`, `https://host2.example.com` or `https://host3.com` if you are supporting custom domains.

-E.g. if the host header was `https://host1.example.com` we would load `Tenant` with `Identifier` holding the value `host1.example.com`
+E.g. if the host header was `https://host1.example.com` we would load the `Tenant` with the `Identifier` holding the value `host1.example.com`.

 #### Request Path

 The tenant could be inferred based on the route, e.g. `https://example.com/host1/...`

-#### Header valude
+#### Header value

 The tenant could be inferred based on a header value e.g. `x-tenant: host1`, this might be useful if all the tenants are accessable on a core api like `https://api.example.com` and the client can specify the tenant to use with a specific header.